Curvature formulas related to a family of stable Higgs bundles: Introduction

-In order to capture more geometric information, sometimes one should construct Finsler metric on the moduli space.
-The higher order parts in the Finsler metric can be recursively obtained by the terms in the curvature with the fixed sign initially from the Weil-Petersson metric.
-It has been carried out for the moduli space of compact canonically polarized complex manifolds by Schumacher \cite{Sch} and To-Yeung \cite{TY}, and for the moduli space of compact polarized complex manifolds with semi-ample canonical bundles by Deng \cite{Den}.
-As a remarkable application, they can show the hyperbolicity in certain sense for the moluli space by calculating the holomorphic sectional curvature with respect to a suitable Finsler metric.
+In order to capture more geometric information of moduli spaces, the method mentioned above is developed by constructing certain suitable Finsler metric on the moduli space.
+If the moduli space has an initial Riemannian metric, there is a way to construct the Finsler metric by recursive introducing the higher order parts from the terms in the curvature with fixed sign.
+For the moduli space of certain manifolds, this idea has been carried out.
+For example, Schumacher \cite{Sch} and To--Yeung \cite{TY} constructed a Finsler metric on the moduli space of compact canonically polarized complex manifolds based on Siu's curvature formula, and Deng \cite{Den} constructed a Finsler metric on the moduli space of compact polarized complex manifolds with semi-ample canonical bundles based on Griffiths's curvature formula of Hodge bundles \cite{Gri}.
+As remarkable applications, they can show the hyperbolicity in certain sense for these moluli spaces by calculating the holomorphic sectional curvature with respect to the Finsler metric.

-This paper investigates the base complex manifold of an effectively parameterized holomorphic family of stable Higgs bundles over a fixed compact K\"{a}hler manifold, and it is organized as follows.
+This paper investigates the geometry of the base complex manifold of an effectively parametrized holomorphic family of stable Higgs bundles over a fixed compact K\"{a}hler manifold by calculating the curvature with respect to suitable Weil--Petersson-type metric or Finsler metric.

-In the next section, we briefly recall Biswas-Schumacher's work on the curvature of Weil-Petersson metric, the semipositivity of the holomorphic sectional curvature implies some geometric properties of the base manifold:

-\begin{theorem}[= Theorem \ref{thm2.4}] \begin{enumerate} \item[] \item If $(\mathcal{E},\Phi)$ is an effectively parametrized holomorphic family of stable Higgs bundles on a fixed Riemann surface $X$ parametrized by a compact complex manifold $S$, then the Kodaira dimension of $S$ is $-\infty$.
-In particular, if $S$ is a projective manifold, it is uniruled. \item If $\mathcal{E}$ is an effectively parametrized holomorphic family of stable vector bundles with vanishing Chern classes on a fixed compact K\"{a}hler manifold $X$ parametrized by a compact complex manifold $S$, then the Kodaira dimension of $S$ is $-\infty$.
-In particular, if $S$ is a projective manifold, it is uniruled. \end{enumerate} \end{theorem}

-In particular, this result can be applied to show some birational properties of the coarse moduli space of semistable vector bundles over Riemann surface:

-\begin{corollary}[= Corollary \ref{modulisp}] Assume $X$ is a Riemann surface of genus $g\geq 2$, and let $r$ and $d$ be two positive integers such that they are coprime. \begin{enumerate} \item Let $N_X(r,d)$ be the coarse moduli space of semistable vector bundles of rank $r$ and degree $d$ on $X$, then $N_X(r,d)$ is uniruled. \item Let $L$ be a fixed line bundle of degree $d$ on $X$, and let $N_X(r,L)$ be the coarse moduli space of semistable vector bundles of rank $r$ with determinant $L$ on $X$, then $N_X(r,L)$ is a Fano variety. \end{enumerate} \end{corollary}